modeliter/modeliter/README.md

 ## License

-The `modeliter` source code, Python package, and application are all distributed under the terms of the [MIT](https://opensource.org/licenses/MIT) license.
+The `cutiepy` source code, Python package, and application are all distributed under the terms of the [MIT](https://opensource.org/licenses/MIT) license.